Bahawalpur (princely state): Independence of Pakistan

-Royal House of Bahawalpur

-The Royal House of Bahawalpur is said to be of Arabic origin and claims descent from Abbas ibn Abd al-Muttalib, progenitor of the Abbasid Caliphs of Baghdad and Cairo.
-Sultan Ahmad II, son of Shah Muzammil of Egypt left that country and arrived in Sindh with a large following of Arabs ca. 1370.
-He married a daughter of Raja Rai Dhorang Sahta, receiving a third of the country in dowry.
-Amir Fathu'llah Khan Abbasi, is the recognized ancestor of the dynasty.
-He conquered the Bhangarh territory from Raja Dallu, of Alor and Bhamanabad, renaming it Qahir Bela.

-Amir Muhammad Chani Khan Abbasi entered the imperial service and gained appointment as a Panchhazari in 1583.
-At his death, the leadership of the tribe was contested between two branches of the family, the Daudputras and the Kalhoras.
-Amir Bahadur Khan Abbasi abandoned Tarai and settled near Bhakkar, founding the town of Shikarpur in 1690.
-Daud Khan, the first of his family to rule Bahawalpur, originated from Scind where he had opposed the Afghan Governor of that province and was forced to flee.

 Demography

 In 1941, Bahawalpur had a population of 1,341,209 of whom 737,474 (54.98%) were men and 603,735 (45.02%) were women.
 Bahawalpur had a literacy rate of 2.8% (5.1% for males and 0.1% for females) in 1901.
 The bulk of the population (two-thirds) lived on the fertile Indus River banks with the eastern desert tract being sparsely populated.

 Between 1916 and 1941, the population had almost doubled due to the Sutlej Valley Project when vast amounts of Bahawalpur territory were opened to irrigation.
 There was a migration of Muslims, Hindus and Sikhs to Bahawalpur from other parts of Punjab.
 These colonists were labelled non-Riyasatis as opposed to locals or "Riyasatis" and were systematically discriminated against in government appointments.

 Religion

 The state was predominantly Muslim.
 According to the 1941 census, Muslims made up 81.9% (1,098,814) of the state's population while Hindus numbered 174,408 (13%) and Sikhs numbered 46,945 (1.84%).
 While a majority of Muslims and Hindus had their origins in Bahawalpur, a considerable proportion of settlers were migrants from other parts of the Punjab.
 The Sikhs, on the other hand, were predominantly colonists who had migrated after the opening of canal colonies.
+The largest Muslim castes were Khokhar, Gujjar, Jat and Baloch.
+The Syeds were also prominent.
+Most Hindus were Aroras and Khatris with a minority of Jats and Bishnois in Minchinabad and Haroonabad.
+Half of the Sikhs were Jatt Sikhs and half were Labanas and Rai Sikhs.